gabrielpetersson/recurrent-neural-network-from-scratch/README.md

 ### Generated Sentences
 When training this recurrent network we want it to generate sentences for us.
 It will every 10 seconds(if default settings) predict a new row of words, and improve with time.
 After a time (a few days for good quality), a few legitimate sentences will start popping up.
 ```
 loss: 4.9 #START# seeing everybody eating ruined you makes me # Loss and after that is the predicted text.
-Loss will g down with time
+Loss will go down with time
           #START# im sorry , nice and think opening

 loss: 6.82 #START# relax pretty cheese guy  # This one is predicted with a probability distribution